Wood species

 photo source: johnweaverltd.co.uk

-In fact, in countries such as France and Spain, with a tradition of furniture making and where the chestnut tree has grown naturally, antique shops sell old pieces of chestnut furniture.
+In countries such as France and Spain, where chestnut has a tradition of furniture making and where chestnut has grown naturally, antique shops sell old pieces of chestnut furniture.

 chestnut wood